 The symmetry, lines and shapes of the twentieth century are first and foremost agreeable to the lens of a camera provided upon a variety of factors--the ambient environment being number one--rapidly changing sun, clouds and light that changes lines, shapes and form.
 Working with this environment is dependent upon how the lens interacts with the conditions at the time of photographing.
 Bamberg works with these elements as he has learned from and written about the masters of the 20th Century.
 His book, 101 Quick and Easy Ideas from the Master Photographers of the 20th Century give composition tips, along with the subject area focus of each of thirty master photographers.

 Bamberg's work begins with a Dadaist perspective, catching an entity from the mid-century to make a statement--praising or critical--about its value in the world around us.
 It continues to reach out for increased meaning by using text in the surroundings to illustrate how things aren't as they seem to be.
 Word plays that change conceived meanings among good design was a hallmark of twentieth century signage and graphics.
 Walker Evans' use of text in the environment also plays into my work, which assists in emphasizing language as an important part of the past to viewers of the art.

-Curious by light striking my lens (direct and bold or soft and willowy) and the sounds (especially of the shutter opening and closing), Bamberg struck a relationship first with film and then, like so many, with the digital camera's sensor.
+Curious by light striking the lens (direct and bold or soft and willowy) and the sounds (especially of the shutter opening and closing), Bamberg struck a relationship first with film and then, like so many, with the digital camera's sensor.

 Bamberg also has sold his photographs in many Southern California stores and galleries.
 His books, "Digital Art Photography for Dummies" and three books in the "Quick and Easy " photography book series describes the process from taking a photograph to printing and framing it.

 Many universities have strict policies for students who submit late assignments.
 Some leave the penalties up to the instructor, and others slap the point deductions independent of what the professor decides.